fpscloud/Identity-Authentication/README.md

 **Resource URL** - `#POST` - https://authservice.fpsinc.com/api/v2/tenant

 **Description:** Create a new Tenant in the system.
-By Default, the Tenant will be set to Inactive status.
-After verifying the Tenant user details, the Service admin will activate the Tenant.
+By default, the Tenant will be set to Inactive status.
+After verifying the Tenant user details, the service admin will activate the Tenant.
 Upon activation proceed to Step 3.

 * **Sample Input:**